dkandalov/live-plugin/README.md

 I could write a blog post about extendable IDEs but probably not many people would read it so this is kind of "blog with working code" approach.

- - use download_libs.rb to get dependencies
+ - use "gradle downloadLibs" to get dependencies
  - open project in IntelliJ IDEA (you probably will have to configure IntelliJ SDK)
  - packages are structured in attempt to reflect plugins toolwindow UI